Introduction to Exosomes

 Exosome RNA Profiling at ORB

 ORB provides a complete service solution for exosomal RNA profiling.
-ORB can isolate exosomes from biofluids and extract RNA from exosomes using a choice of commercial kits available from such manufacturers as Norgen and Qiagen.
+ORB can isolate exosomes from biofluids, perform size-distribution analysis and extract RNA from exosomes using a choice of commercial kits available from such manufacturers as Norgen and Qiagen.
 Alternatively, company scientists can extract RNA from exosomes prepared by clients, which typically include exosomes isolation by ultracentrifugation from large volume of conditioned media or urine.
 Whether extracting RNA from internally isolated exosomes or those provided by clients, ORB has the experience to design and interpret custom quality control assays to determine whether the extracted RNA is suitable for further processing.
 Biofluids suitable for exosomal RNA analysis include serum, plasma, saliva, urine, milk, and bronchial lavage, as well as cerebrospinal, lymphatic, and ascites fluids.

 ORB’s offerings to characterize and quantitate exosomal RNA can be divided into small and long RNA profiling services.
 Small RNA biotypes can be investigated using microRNA microarray or sequencing technologies.
 To support wet-lab assays, ORB also provides thoroughly validated bioinformatic analysis and predictive modeling services to advance basic research, commercial drug and biomarker discovery efforts or companion diagnostics projects.
 Follow the links below for more information about the company's exosomal profiling capabilities and related services.